tytysam/seir_matrix_app/DJANGO-REST-FINAL.md

 Model name : `Location`
 <ul>
  <li>name: The field length should not exceed over 200 characters</li>
- <li>owner: This field ties to the User model from the authentication app</li>
 </ul>

 Model name : `Park`